ledongthuc/goterators/README.md

 ![goterators-Reduce right](https://user-images.githubusercontent.com/1828895/147876376-1f168d48-3ba5-4d44-aa0a-4e1c36505be5.png)

- - Similar to Fold Right, Reduce function run the reducer function on each element of array, from last to first element.
-In order, the reduce function passes in the return value from calculation on the preceding element.
-The final result of running the reducer across all elements of the array is the return value of final reducer on first element.
+ - Similar to Fold Right, Reduce right function run the reducer function on each element of the array, from last to the first element.
+In order, the reduce function passes in the return value from the calculation on the preceding element.
+The final result of running the reducer across all elements of the array is the return value of the final reducer on the first element.
  - Reduce function has 3 parameters:
    - list: source list we want to process.
-   - initial value: the previous value that's used in reducer call of last element.
+   - initial value: the previous value that's used in the reducer call of the last element.
 At this time, previous = initial value, current = last element of list.
-   - reducer function: the function will run on all elements of source list.
+   - reducer function: the function will run on all elements of the source list.

 ```go
 // Reverse